limbachia/brain-state-predictions/README.md

     -overwrite <overwrite previous output: 0 (default) or 1> \
     --output <declare path and output file name (end with extension '.pkl')>
 ```
+The `perm_accuracy.py` simulates a chance accuracy distribution.
+It trains the model with best hyperparameters on the training dataset `k_perms` times, each time with shuffled labels.
+At every iteration, the model is tested on the test dataset with non-shuffled (i.e., true) labels, and the accuracy is recorded.
+This results in a chance accuracy distribution.
+Chance accuracy is the accuracy found if the model was to predict one of the two classes at random.
+Significance the observed accuracy vs. the chance accuracy can be found in (notebooks/00-ROI316_last_segment/02-results.ipynb)[https://github.com/limbachia/brain-state-predictions/blob/master/notebooks/00-ROI316_last_segment/02-results.ipynb].